kipply/blog/blog/content/endorsed/no-not-good-enough.md

 ----

 If you are interested in not going to school, then the much harder question is what on earth to do.
-I don't have many coherent thoughts about this that is suitable as general advice, but if you want to email me at hello@carolchen.me we can chat~
+I don't have many coherent thoughts about this that is suitable as general advice, but if you want to email me at email@kipp.ly we can chat~

 <3,
 Kipply